 Test the add\ghost feature by calling it from invade with arguments of your choice.
-To make the ghost move, double-click on the map.
+Double-click on the map to pause the ghosts' movement, or to start it again.

 4. Modify the feature invade so that it generates 10 ghosts flying around random stations of Zurich at a random distance between 10 and 100 meters (you don't have to check that all stations are different).
 To access stations by integer index, create a cursor that iterates through the stations and call the command go\to on that cursor.